Alipsa/renjin-client-data-utils/README.md

 See [DataTransformationTest](src/test/java/test/alipsa/renjin/client/datautils/DataTransformationTest.java) for examples.

 # Version history

+### 1.4.3
+- make the convenience methods more robust and performing a conversion (if possible) into the type requested
+- Add more Javadocs

 ### 1.4.2
 - If no info on column types are given when creating a table then treat them as Strings